Posted by G.H. Hovagimyan on October 29, 1997 at 13:19:58:

 lawyer ( Mattel manufactures the Barbie Doll) Demanding the removal of

-my work BKPC from the
+my work BKPC

 website.
 Mattel is claiming trademark dilution.
 I mean really!